princeton-computational-imaging/Delta-Prox/README.md

 ## Quickstart

-♨️ Here is an example for using  $\nabla$-Prox.
-For more comprehensive usage, please refer to the [Documentation]().

-### Solver Compliation

 Consider a simple image deconvlution problem, where we seek to find a clean image $x$ given the blurred observation $y$ that minimizes the following objective function:

 $$
 \arg \min_x { \frac{1}{2} |Dx - y|^2_2 + g(x) }
 $$

 where $g(x)$ denotes an implicit plug-and-play denoiser prior.

+### Solver Compliation

 We could solve this problem in ∇-Prox with the following code:

 ```python
 from dprox import *